tijsverkoyen/HomeAssistant-FusionSolar/README.md

 ## Integration with the Energy dashboard

-If you haven't set up the Energy dashboard in HomeAssistant, you can select it from the side bar and step through the wizard.
-If you have configured it previously and want to change the settings you can access from the side bar by clicking on [Settings->Dashboards](https://my.home-assistant.io/redirect/lovelace_dashboards/).
+If you have not set up the Energy dashboard in HomeAssistant, you can select it from the sidebar and step through the wizard.
+If you have configured it previously and want to change the settings you can access from the sidebar by clicking on [Settings → Dashboards](https://my.home-assistant.io/redirect/lovelace_dashboards/).

 As the name suggests, the dashboard requires sensors with units of energy as input (i.e. kWh), not power.

 The first thing to configure is the electricity grid:

-* Grid consumption is given by *sensor.meter_1_reverse_active_energy*
+* Grid consumption is given by `sensor.xxx_reverse_active_energy`
-* Return to grid is given by *sensor.meter_1_active_energy_forward_active_energy*
+* Return to grid is given by `sensor.xxx_active_energy_forward_active_energy`

-For solar panels, the sensor is *sensor.station_name_total_current_day_energy*.
-You need to replace *station_name* in the sensor entity ID with the name of your station.
+For solar panels, the sensor is `sensor.xxx_total_current_day_energy`.

 Finally the battery needs to be configured:

-* Battery energy in is given by *sensor.battery_1_charging_capacity*
+* Battery energy in is given by `sensor.xxx_charging_capacity`
-* Battery energy out is given by *sensor.battery_1_discharging_capacity*
+* Battery energy out is given by `sensor.xxx_discharging_capacity`

 ## FAQ